yukatan/commangular/README.md

 ```
 ### Interceptor processor

-All command can have injected a processor object :
+All command can be injected with a 'processor' object :

 ```javascript
 commangular.aspect('@Before(/Command1/)',['processor',function(processor) {